 Prior to his arrival at OEM, Josh was employed by the American Red Cross in Greater New York for more than eight years in the roles of training and exercise, workforce management, government operations, and emergency communications.
 Joshua has a bachelor’s in sociology from Colby College.

 The Public Engagement team focuses on increasing community engagement and public awareness of emergency planning, preparedness, response, and recovery.
 Additionally, the public engagement team also focuses on increasing Philadelphia’s emergency preparedness via the READYHome and READYBusiness workshops, and the READYCommunity program.

-Deputy Director for Public Engagement
+Deputy Director for Strategy, Engagement, and Administration

 Homeland Security Program Manager